-Powder Chutes have fast gathered a fiercely loyal following and have acted as support to international acts such as ZZ Top, Pat Benatar, Stone Temple Pilots and The Angels in front of 16,000 people, as well as homegrown legends The Feelers, Stellar, and up and coming noise merchants Pull Down The Sun.
+Powder Chutes have fast gathered a fiercely loyal following and have acted as support to international acts such as ZZ Top, Pat Benatar, Stone Temple Pilots and The Angels in front of 18,000 people, as well as homegrown legends The Feelers, Dolphin Friendly, East York, Stellar, and up and coming noise merchants Pull Down The Sun.

-For NZ Music Month Powder Chutes have gigs lined up with East York, currently the support for Devilskin on their national tour, Mads Harrop and Saurian, as well as a live to air performance on Dunedin’s Radio One 91FM.
-They will also be attending the YAMI Sounz Summit in Wanaka, which brings together a smorgasbord of music industry professionals to run workshops for youth and adults in the music industry.
-The ‘Moths To The Flame’ video will receive it’s public premiere at this event.
+During NZ Music Month 2023 Powder Chutes played gigs with East York, (support for Devilskin on their national tour), Mads Harrop and Saurian, as well as recording a live to air on Dunedin’s Radio One 91FM.
+They also performed at the YAMI Sounz Summit in Wanaka, which brings together a smorgasbord of music industry professionals and culminated in members of Powder Chutes playing with The Beths and Anika Moa.

 It’s hard to beat this summary from 1964 Magazine (2022) who enthusiastically state that Powder Chutes are “loud, catchy, and just the sort of thing we need right now”.